davelongdev/dave-long-web-studio/content/about.md

 <h2>Web Development and Computer Progremming</h2>

-<p>I've also studied and worked as a freelancer in computer programming and web
+<p>I'm currently focused on working as a freelancer in computer programming and
-development.
+web development.
 I've been focusing on front-end web development, which involves writing code that's applied to the what's called the 'front-end' of web sites - the aspects of web sites that people interact with on a daily basis.
 Front end development primarily involves working with languages like javascript, html, and css, and I've spent a lot of time working with and learning about these